7

 MG HS review full cabin

-A 12.3in digital driver’s display is paired with a 12.3in touchscreen infotainment system.
-Both are clear to read and responsive, but they’re also a source of frustration.
+Ahead of the driver, a 12.3in instrument display is paired with a 12.3in touchscreen infotainment system.
+Both are clear to read and responsive enough, but for clarity, usability and easy access to critical functions, they're frustrating.

-They house the MG Pilot assisted driving system, which is included as standard.
-Some functions work intuitively, such as adaptive cruise, but the driver awareness monitor, which uses a camera mounted on the A-pillar to track the driver’s eye movements, is far too reactive.
+The MG Pilot assisted driving system is included as standard.
+Some functions work intuitively, such as adaptive cruise; but the driver awareness monitor, which uses a camera mounted on the A-pillar to track the driver’s eye movements, is far too reactive, while the speed-limit reminder alarm and lane-departure warning systems are made harder to access by their location within the touchscreen setup than they should be - and neither is sufficiently mature or sophisticated in its tuning to enable you to leave it active.

 ENGINES & PERFORMANCE